ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 #### Reboot into new installation

 If the installation is successful, the below screen will be displayed.
 Click "Continue" to remain in the live system or click "Restart" to reboot into the newly installed GhostBSD system.
-Be sure remove the flash drive before the computer restarts.
+Be sure remove the flash drive after the computer shuts down but before it restarts.
 Some machines may automatically boot from an attached live flash drive.

 ![Finish and restart screen in GhostBSD installer.](images/11-complete.png)

+## Troubleshooting the installation

+*Please note*: This section is incomplete and is currently being updated.